medic/cht-docs/content/en/apps/tutorials/application-graphics.md

 {{% pageinfo %}}
 This tutorial will take you through customising some graphical elements of CHT core.

-We will cover site branding, partner logos, header tab icons, and app icons (used in tasks, targets and contacts)
+You will cover site branding, partner logos, header tab icons, and app icons (used in tasks, targets, and contacts).

 {{% /pageinfo %}}